Coronavirus Information & Updates

 -

-Students who test positive for COVID-19 are required to isolate at home and may NOT attend school.
+Students who test positive for COVID-19 and show symptoms are required to stay at home and may NOT attend school.

 -

-Parents should contact the school and report this absence, as always.
-When reporting the absence please make sure to include the date the positive test was administered and the first day the student experienced symptoms, if at all.
+As always, parents should contact the school and report this absence.
+When reporting the absence, please include the date the positive test was administered and the first day the student experienced symptoms.

 -

-If the test is negative, and they are fever and symptom free, the student should return to school the following day, but must wear a mask on campus for an additional nine days.
+When the student is fever and symptom-free, he or she should return to school the following day but must wear a mask on campus for an additional five days.

 -